New Caledonia rain forests: Setting

 New Caledonia is an ancient fragment of Gondwana, the southern supercontinent.
 It separated from Australia 85 million years ago, and remained attached to New Zealand until 55 million years ago.
 It has been isolated from other land masses since then, although a number of plants and animals have been able to cross the straits separating New Caledonia from neighboring islands.

 The forests are made up of laurel-leaved evergreen hardwood trees, reaching up to 40 m in height.
 Many of the species are endemic to the islands, and harbour and rich biota of understorey plants, invertebrates, and birds and bats.

 New Caledonia's fauna and flora derive from ancestral species isolated in the region when it broke away from Gondwana many tens of millions of years ago.
 Not only endemic species have evolved here, but entire genera and even families are unique to the islands.

 More tropical Gymnosperm species are endemic to New Caledonia than to any similar region on Earth.
 Of the 44 indigenous species of gymnosperms, 43 are endemic, including the only known parasitic Gymnosperm (Parasitaxus usta).
 Again, of the 35 known species of Araucaria, 13 are endemic to New Caledonia.

-The world's largest extant species of fern, Cyathea intermedia, also is endemic to New Caledonia.
+The world's largest extant species of fern, Sphaeropteris intermedia, also is endemic to New Caledonia.
 It is very common on acid ground, and grows about one metre per year on the east coast, usually on fallow ground or in forest clearings.
-There also are other species of Cyathea, notably Cyathea novae-caledoniae.
+There also are other species of Cyathea, notably Sphaeropteris novae-caledoniae.

 The islands soils derived largely from ultramafic rocks, and have been a refuge for many native flora species that have adapted to their composition a long time ago; such flora can survive on acid soils with unfavourable compositions of nutrient elements.
 On New Caledonia examples of such soils commonly have an excess of magnesium, plus unusually high concentrations of phytotoxic compounds of heavy metals such as nickel.
 Not many invader species can compete successfully with plants adapted to such challenging soils.

 New Caledonia also is one of five regions on the planet where species of Nothofagus are indigenous; five species are known to occur here.

 Cloud forest formerly covered much of the tropical mountain and coastal areas of the world.

 The laurel forests are found in the islands of the Oceans, some tropical mountains and locally on favourable wet climate microenvironments of the coast and coastal mountains of the mainland, but the forests have been much reduced in extent by logging, clearance for agriculture and grazing, and the invasion of exotic species.

 The decline of much of the endemic fauna and flora is largely due to deforestation to accommodate agricultural expansion.
 This is accompanied by displacement of native flora by invasive alien weeds and crop plants.
 The most famous laurisilva forests remain on Madeira, where they are found between 300 m and 1400 m altitude on the northern slope, and 700 m to 1600 m on the southern slope, and cover 149,5 km2.